3 An Overview of the Integrated Land-Use Transportation Modeling Process

 Since these models deal with the behavior of individuals and the movement patterns associated with their decisions, numerous components, and factors should be incorporated into the model to yield more accurate outputs.
 Figure 3.7 illustrates the most critical components of a model design – physical system, active agents, and processes.

-a flow chart showing the relevant data for each of integrated land use transportation models including physical system, individuals and processes
+Useful data for integrated land use transportation model; physical system, individuals and processes

 Figure 3.5 Components of a transport/land-use model.
 Figure created by authors.